sqlxpert/aws-tag-sched-ops/readme.md

 ## Security Model

- * Prevent unauthorized changes to the AWS Lambda function by attaching the TagSchedOpsPerformLambdaFnProtect IAM policy to entities with write privileges for:
+ * Prevent unauthorized changes to the AWS Lambda function by attaching the TagSchedOpsPerformLambdaFnProtect IAM policy to most entities with write privileges for:
      * AWS Lambda
      * CloudFormation Events
      * CloudFormation Logs